Nord Stream 2: US lawmakers agree to widen sanctions on Russian-German pipeline | DW | 04.12.2020

 Read more: Taking a trial shot of Russia's Sputnik V COVID-19 vaccine

-However, there will be no sanctions against the governments of EU states, including Germany, or the EU itself in relation to the pipeline, and the draft bill calls for US officials to consult with their EU counterparts before levying penalties.
+There would be no sanctions against the governments of EU states, including Germany, or the European Union itself in relation to the pipeline, and the draft bill calls for US officials to consult with their counterparts in the bloc before levying penalties.

 The US first passed legislation over Nord Stream 2 last December, levying sanctions if companies did not comply with a 30-day order to withdraw from the project.